sushmarchandran/cloud-tsa/README.md

 ## Running the demo locally

-First, you need to follow the instructions in [dev_env](https://github.ibm.com/istio-analytics/dev_env/) to stand upa development environment and Zipkin instance with test data.
+First, you need to follow the instructions in [dev_env](https://github.ibm.com/istio-analytics/dev_env/) to stand up a development environment and Zipkin instance with test data.

 The preferred way to run Istio Analytics inside the development VM is via Docker.
 You need to build the `istio_analytics` Docker image and run the container.
 You can do so by running the following commands: